-The Bible reveals to us that God is three (tri) “persons” as one (unity) and they are of the same essence of deity.
+The Bible reveals to us that God is presented as three “persons” in one (unity) and they are of the same essence of deity.
 The Father, Son and Holy Spirit are all completely God.
 There are some that believe that the Father and Son are God, but the Holy Spirit is just a source of power.
-We are going to take a look at the subject of the Trinity briefly.
+We are going to take a very brief look at the subject of the Trinity, but it should give you a good idea of the veracity of the concept.
 The term “trinity” is the term used to explain that God exists in three, distinct persons.
-But let’s start with some verses that proves that the Holy Spirit is God.
+But let’s start with some verses that proves that the Holy Spirit is God to start off with, then go from there.

 In Acts 5.3 we have the story of Ananias and Sapphira.
 They lied about some land that they gave and Peter says to Ananias “why has Satan filled your heart to lie to the Holy Spirit.”
 Now, you can’t lie to a “force” or be baptized in the name of a “force” (Matt 28.19).
 And you will see in that verse that you can’t be baptized in the name of the Father, Son and Holy Spirit if not all three were persons.
 The Holy Spirit can be “grieved” (Eph 4.30) and he speaks (Acts 13.2).
 He can intercede for us (Rom 8.26).
 He is called God in Acts 5.4.
 Now, with that in mind, let’s look at how all three relate together in what is called “the Godhead.”